 - DRAMATICALLY REDUCES SHEDDING By Up To 95% - coupled with a subtle light thinning in only 1 x 10 minute session (most times less).
 No more unsightly hair or fur all over your house, furniture or car.
 So well - priced you can keep one in the house and one in the car - not to mention the amount of money you'll save with your Vet or Pet Groomer

-- HIGH PERFORMANCE PREMIUM QUALITY MATERIALS - 4 inch, Stainless Steel rust-resistant Comb reaches deep into the undercoat.
+- PROFESSIONAL GRADE, PREMIUM BUILD - 4 inch, Stainless Steel rust-resistant Comb reaches deep into the undercoat.
 STRONG Non-Slip Ergonomic Handle with a comfortable & snug fit gives you great control minus the hand cramps.
 VERSATILE detachable design: Remove the comb easily & efficiently by pressing the Quick Release Button on the head of the tool

 - GENTLE - on your dog's skin and suitable for pets with single and double coats, brushing will leave your pet with healthy skin and a shiny coat.
 Did you know that animal dander is a leading cause of indoor allergies?
 Keep Allergies at bay: with regular brushing of your furry companion you will reduce the likelihood and impact of allergic reactions in your home